Daniel-Lage/Daniel-Lage/README.md

-My name is Daniel Lage
+Daniel Lage

-i am studying programming in Brazil i'm interested coding in general but mainly game design and web development i'm looking to use github as a repository for my future projects and i'm also learning git
+Technician in Computing for the web

+Mostly study game design and front-end web development